cauld/spotify-voice-assistant/README.md

 ### Performance Optimization

 The integration uses smart caching to speed up repeated searches.
 The Spotify client and user playlists are cached automatically.
-Cache clears on Home Assistant restart or can be cleared manually via the `spotify_search.clear_cache` service.
+Cache clears on Home Assistant restart or can be cleared manually via the `spotify_voice_assistant.clear_cache` service.

 ## Advanced Usage